Duet3D/wiki-content/User_manual/Tuning/Triggers.md

 RepRapFirmware allows you to define external 'triggers' (such as a button press) that will run an associated system macro.
 This could be for an [emergency stop](/User_manual/Connecting_hardware/IO_E_stop){target=_blank}, but can be used for many other purposes, as the GCode commands that are run are held in a macro file for each trigger.

 Below are two examples:
 1. User Clinton Thomas builds a control panel, with a number of buttons which control various actions.
-This originally appeared on the  [Duet Dozuki wiki](https://duet3d.dozuki.com/Wiki/Using_M581_-_External_Triggers_and_Building_a_Control_Panel){target=_blank}, using a Duet 2 and RRF 2.x
+This originally appeared on the  Duet Dozuki wiki, using a Duet 2 and RRF 2.x
 2. User Nick Lindenmuth builds a water flow sensor failsafe, to add a flow sensor to trigger a reset using an arduino nano.
-This originally appeared on the  [Duet Dozuki wiki](https://duet3d.dozuki.com/Guide/Water+flow+sensor+failsafe/49){target=_blank}, using a Duet 2 and RRF 2.x
+This originally appeared on the Duet Dozuki wiki, using a Duet 2 and RRF 2.x

+These examples have been updated for Duet3 and RRF 3.x.

 # Control Panel